Jonnokc/NLRB---Cleanup/README.md

 The goal is to take the internal file and adjust the formatting on behalf of the user in order to improve efficenty.
 What once took hours now takes seconds.

 <h2>How to use it</h2>
-Copy the NLRB file contents and paste into word.
-Then run macro.
+1.Copy the NLRB file contents and paste into word.
+2.Then run macro.
 Will receive on screen popup when the macro has completed.